eins78/Bachelor/Introduction/0-3-Implementation.md

 The goal was to find generally useful solutions to the technical problems that are common to most publication projects.

 - *Project Configuration* specification
-    * defines Metadata, Inputs, Outputs
+    * defines Meta data, Inputs, Outputs

 - *stationery*:

 - `mill` *Command Line Utility*
-    * compiles papermill projects
+    * compiles `papermill` projects
     * inside: `node.js` module, usable locally and server-side

 - `bookstrap`: template and style for web output to complement the LaTeX templates
     * optimized for modern web browsers
-    * designed for long-form text: readability, non-distractive, table/sidebar of contents
+    * designed for long-form text: readability, non-distracting, table/sidebar of contents
     * uses novel grid system based on typographic `em`-units

 - *Bonus:* `Papermill.app`, a graphical 'drag-and-drop' interface to compile `papermill` projects on *Mac OS X*